 Welcome to the homepage for the Wichita State University Jazz Studies Department.
 Jazz has a long and storied history at WSU.
 Wichita has historically been a popular stop on the concert tours of many of the most famous jazz musicians.
 Our partnership with the Wichita Jazz Festival, the longest-running educational jazz festival in the nation, continues today and brings our jazz students into contact with some of the best and brightest of the jazz world.

 The Jazz Studies Department is part of a dynamic School of Music, which is in turn part of WSU's College of Fine Arts.
-We boast top faculty from the nation's most prestigious institutions and teachers, including the Eastman School of Music, Indiana University, the University of North Texas, New England Conservatory of Music, Northwestern University, and many others.
-Our graduates have also gone on to study at prestigious institutes such as the University of Michigan, and the Berklee School of Music.
+We boast top faculty from the nation's most prestigious institutions and teachers, including the University of North Texas, Indiana University, the Eastman School of Music, New England Conservatory of Music, and many others.
+Recent graduates have also gone on to study at prestigious institutes such as the University of Michigan and the Berklee School of Music.

 This website will help you get to know our program.
 We offer a wide range of performance opportunities with large and small groups.
 Check out potential courses you'll take as a jazz major, some recordings from our ensembles and groups, and be sure to drop by our facebook page to keep up with our news!